 Blockwork contractors Lambert Walker, who were using Porotherm for the first time, were pleased with the product and immediately identified its potential, as the elevations mainly constructed out of Porotherm block were constructed extremely fast due to ease of application, the quick setting properties of the mortar and no limitation to build height on each lift.
 It was also commented that the build process was a lot cleaner process than usual with no usual mortar droppings.
 They were also pleased with the ability to use one-handed lifts on the blocks and load scaffold out more than that allowed using traditional concrete blocks.

-The Project manager, Chris Murphy further quoted “Given my experience of using Porotherm on this very challanging build, I would have no doubts in using it in future projects for John Turner“.
+Project Manager, Chris Murphy further commented,“Given my experience of using Porotherm on this very challenging build, I would have no doubts in using it in future projects for John Turner“.

 The new building includes a library, a refectory, a conference room, hospitality suite in the Deaner, offices for the Cathedral and a NW Adoption Agency, an enclosed Cloister garth, an underground car park, 4 town houses for the Dean, Cathedral Canons and Director of Music, 6 apartments for Cathedral staff and 6 shared accommodation units for organ scholars.